tadeohepperle/deep/README.md

 - deep equality comparison
 - schemaless encoding/decoding from and to bytes
 - random value creating of any data type, great for testing
+- deep hashing of values to a u64

 This package is basically a kitchen sink of useful RTTI traversing functions.